dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

  - LDAP Client

 .. note::
-    * Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``security.yml`` on RHEL target nodes.
+    * Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``security.yml`` on RHEL cluster nodes.
-    * For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
-Every target node will require a RedHat subscription.
+    * For RHEL cluster nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all cluster nodes.
+Every cluster node will require a RedHat subscription.